giovannamelob/Python-Projects/AdvancedFinancialMetrics/README.md

 ### 2. Visualization
 - **Return Distributions**: Histograms and rolling Sharpe Ratios for S&P 500 Futures and Treasury Futures.
-- **Cumulative Returns and Drawdowns**: Plots cumulative returns and ongoing drawdowns for individual assets and the portfolio.
+- **Cumulative ongoing drawdowns for individual assets and the portfolio.
 - **Rolling Sharpe Ratio**: Visualizes the rolling Sharpe Ratio for different time windows.

 ### 3. Statistical Analysis